 - All Other Aid Programs: The Office of Financial Assistance asks that all requested documentation be received within 2 weeks of the date of the request.
 All requested documentation must be received no later than 60 days following your last day of enrollment on at least a half-time basis.

 Corrections and Notification to Student

 The counselor will notify the student about any information that must be corrected and about changes to the financial aid award package that result from verification.
 Notification will be provided if the corrected information will alter the eligibility for state grant aid.
 This office can send corrections electronically to the FAFSA processor.
-The New Jersey Office of Student Assistance will send a revised Student Eligibility Notice to the student if the award changes as a result of verification.
+The New Jersey Higher Education Student Assistance Authority (HESAA) will send a revised Student Eligibility Notice to the student if the award changes as a result of verification.

-Corrections will be made to the need analysis information in our computer program and eligibility for financial aid will be recalculated.
-A copy of the recalculated record will be printed and attached to the Financial Needs Analysis Report in the student’s file.
-A revised award letter and explanatory cover letter are mailed if eligibility changes as a result of verification and the appropriate changes will be submitted to United States Department of Education, CPC (federal processor), and the New Jersey Office of Student Assistance (i.e. State processor).
-Eligibility for all other aid programs will be recalculated by the Office of Financial Assistance; you will receive a revised award agreement if your financial aid package changes as a result of verification.
+Corrections will be made to the need analysis information in our system and eligibility for financial aid will be recalculated.
+Appropriate changes will be submitted to United States Department of Education, CPS (Federal processor), and the New Jersey Higher Education Student Assistance Authority (i.e. State processor).
+Eligibility for all other aid programs will be recalculated by the Office of Financial Assistance and your financial aid package will be updated on TreeHouse if there are changes as a result of verification.

 Consequences of Noncompliance with Deadlines

 Your failure to provide the requested documentation within the specified time period may result in the following: